 Word Count: 763

 This week our focal topic was developmental biology and one important subtopic was gene regulatory networks (GRNs), how complex they can be, and the extent to which patterns of evolutionary change vary at the periphery and core of these networks.
 Imam et al. (IM) sought to characterize the regulons (a set of non-contiguous genes/operons whose expression are regulated by a particular transcription factor) of four transcription factors (TFs), of which two were previously known (FnrL, PrrA), and two only predicted (CrpK, MppG).
 All four are involved in bacterial photosynthesis in Rhodobacter sphaeroides.
 They used chromatin immunoprecipitation sequencing (ChIP-seq) to identify the binding sites of these TFs and compared their findings with a previous reconstruction of the photosynthesis TRN.
-In general, they found that their ChIP-seq analyses corroborated the predicted network findings and previously ChIP-chip findings, but in general these two previous efforts underestimated the extent and complexity of this network, as all four TFs bound to many more sites than previously determined.
+ChIP-seq analyses corroborated the predicted network findings and previously ChIP-chip findings, but in general these two previous efforts underestimated the extent and complexity of this network, as all four TFs bound to many more sites than previously determined.
 IM paired their ChIP-seq analyses with a DNA microarray and found hundreds of differentially expressed genes (DEGs) present at binding sites for each of the examined TFs, where expression varied between WT and knockout strains for each TF.
 One last important finding was that binding sites were found to be highly redundant for 2/4 (FnrL and CrpK), and IM attempted to relate this redundancy to minor variations in binding motifs that would have different consequences in aerobic/anaerobic contexts.

-In my opinion, it took a little longer than it should have to figure out what the actual point of this paper was, but I think this was more the result of a poorly structured narrative than that IM lacked an interesting research question.
-I think they should have from the beginning presented these findings as a validation of their previous reconstruction of the photosynthesis TRN in purple non-sulfur bacteria, kind of as a proof of concept of their reconstruction (though perhaps this wouldn't be novel enough for publication).
+It took a little longer than it should have to figure out what the actual point of this paper was, but this was more the result of a poorly structured narrative than that IM lacked an interesting research question.
+They should have from the beginning presented these findings as a validation of their previous reconstruction of the photosynthesis TRN in purple non-sulfur bacteria, kind of as a proof of concept of their reconstruction (though perhaps this wouldn't be novel enough for publication).
 Somewhere deep in the paper they say it explicitly that ~70% of operons predicted to be regulated by FnrL were validated as binding sites by ChIP-seq.
 To that end, I was more excited to see that the putative TFs found in that earlier work were experimentally determined to be important components of this TRN than the simple finding that "new knowledge was obtained", a phrase that they repeated often.
 However, this is just a matter of framing.